linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Traditional-banking runs, for the most part, were ended in United States after the Great Depression, owing to a combination of influences, including enhanced discount window lending by the Federal Reserve and the introduction of deposit insurance.
 Deposit insurance removes any incentive for insured depositors to withdraw their funds, but larger insured banks cannot offer insured depositors to non retail depositors (including sovereign wealth funds, mutual funds, and cash-rich companies).
 One solution to this problem is the securitized-banking system illustrated in Fig. 2, which takes large deposits from investors (Step 1) and then intermediates these deposits to mortgage borrowers (Steps 2 and 3) and other debtors.

 Step 1 in Fig. 2 is an analogue to Step A from Fig. 1, with one important difference.
 In the traditional-banking system shown in Fig. 1, the deposits are insured by the government.
 To achieve similar protection in Step 1 of Fig. 2, the investor receives collateral from the bank.
-In practice, this deposit-collateral transaction takes the form of a repo agreement: the investor buys some asset (i.e., the collateral) from the bank for  \$X, and the bank agrees to repurchase the same asset some time later (perhaps the next day) for\$ Y. The percentage  $(Y - X) / X$  is the repo rate, and is analogous to the interest rate on a bank deposit.
+In practice, this deposit-collateral transaction takes the form of a repo agreement: the investor buys some asset (i.e., the collateral) from the bank for $X$, and the bank agrees to repurchase the same asset some time later (perhaps the next day) for $Y$.
+The percentage $(Y - X)/X$ is the repo rate, and is analogous to the interest rate on a bank deposit.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/bb662ad9-3c13-41f3-8359-5b617643e660/8bde8aa838a3ae93df08e0261a62262a4feae1db9e32d59f3ecf8ad578d523f8.jpg)
 Fig. 2.
 Securitized banking.

 Typically, the total amount of the deposit will be some amount less than the value of the underlying asset, with the difference called a haircut.
-For example, if an asset has a market value of  \$100 and a bank sells it for\$ 80 with an agreement to repurchase it for \$88, then we would say that the repo rate is 10% [=(88-80)/80] and the haircut is 20% (100-80/100).
+For example, if an asset has a market value of $100$ and a bank sells it for $80$ with an agreement to repurchase it for $88$, then we would say that the repo rate is 10% [=(88-80)/80] and the haircut is 20% (100-80/100).
 If the bank defaults on the promise to repurchase the collateral, then the investor has the right to terminate the agreement and keep or sell the collateral.

 Turning next to the lower right corner of Fig. 2, we show how the second part of the intermediation differs from traditional banking.
 In Fig. 1, the bank did the work of underwriting the loan itself.
 In Fig. 2, the bank outsources this function to a direct lender.
 Such lenders grew to prominence in the most recent housing boom, with a specialization of underwriting loans to be held for only a short time before being sold to banks.
 Much has been written about potential conflicts in this separation of the loan decision from the source of finance, but that is not our topic here.
 In principle, there is no reason that this separation must necessarily lead to poor underwriting, and in any event such problems do not imply anything about contagion or systemic events.